-Fleming’s is situated in Half Moon Street.
+Fleming’s is situated on Half Moon Street.
 Here, modern luxury blends with a historical legacy that offers a range of accommodation packages to the modern traveller.
 From deluxe singles to double suites, there is something for everyone.
-Each room is colour coordinated and incorporates key features of a previous artistic style.
-The hotel has gym which boasts the latest cardiovascular and weight-resistance equipment.
-Dine at Ormer Mayfair, taker afternoon tea in the Drawing Room or cocktails in the Manetta’s Bar.
+Each room is colour-coordinated and incorporates key features of a previous artistic style.
+The hotel has a gym which boasts the latest cardiovascular and weight-resistance equipment.
+Dine at Ormer Mayfair, take afternoon tea in the Drawing Room or have cocktails in the Manetta’s Bar.
 It is all there to enjoy.

-This quintessentially British hotel is located in St James’s Place, Mayfair, close to Piccadilly Circus.
-At Dukes you are offered luxury and sophistication in a hospitable environment where the in-house team will do everything possible to make your stay everything you had wished it to be.
-Refinement and elegance matter here; it is all party of the magical concoction that creates Dukes’ unique ambience.
-Bedrooms and suites are beautifully apportioned; there is even a dog friendly room.
-Simple British food of the highest provenance and exquisitely prepared is available all day, with breakfast, brunch, afternoon tea and dinner menus offered as appropriate.
+This quintessentially British hotel is located in St James’s Place, Mayfair, close to Piccadilly Circus and Green Park.
+At Dukes, you are offered luxury and sophistication in a hospitable environment where the in-house team will do everything possible to make your stay perfect.
+Refinement and elegance matter here; it is all part of the magical concoction that creates Dukes’ unique ambience.
+Bedrooms and suites are beautifully appointed; there is even a dog-friendly room.

 St James’s Hotel & Club